 Baseball great, Rollie Fingers is a former MLB relief pitcher who played for the Oakland Athletics (1968–76), San Diego Padres (1977–80) and Milwaukee Brewers (1981–85).
 In addition to Rollie Fingers pitching ability, he was noted for his handlebar moustache which he originally grew to get a $300 bonus from Athletics owner Charles O. Finley.
 Although most former A's players shaved their handlebar moustaches off after the team traded most of their players in 1975-76, Fingers maintained it after being traded to the Padres in 1977 and still has the moustache today.
 Fingers was one of the first players groomed in his minor league career to be a relief pitcher once he reached the majors.
 His former owner with the Athletics, Charles O. Finley, was one of the first to do this.
 Prior to this, most pitchers were starters first and foremost and usually ended up in the bullpen by either necessity or afterthought.
 Rollie Fingers's number 34 was retired by the Oakland Athletics in 1993 and by the Milwaukee Brewers in 1992.
 Rollie Fingers is one of only eight players who have had their numbers retired from more than one team.

 WAUKESHA, WI – Meet Former Milwaukee Brewers relief pitcher and Hall of Famer Rollie Fingers in Waukesha, WI for an autograph signing on Saturday, January 28, 2017.
 Rollie Fingers will make an appearance from 11:00 a.m. to 12:00 p.m. to meet and greet fans and sign autographs and memorabilia.
-The event ... read more
+The event will take place at Wauk ... read more

 DISCLAIMER: PFP Sports Talent Agency does not claim to represent itself as the exclusive agent for Rollie Fingers.
 PFP Sports Talent Agency is a booking agency that represents organizations seeking to hire pro athletes and sports personalities such as Rollie Fingers for speaking engagements, personal appearances, product endorsements and corporate entertainment.
 Fees on this website are estimates and are intended only as a guideline.
 Exact fees are determined by a number of factors, including the location of event, the talent’s schedule, requested duties and supply and demand.
 PFP Sports Talent Agency makes no guarantees to the accuracy of information found on this website and does not warrant that any information or representations contained on this website will be accurate or free from errors.
 We are often asked how can I find out who is Rollie Fingers's agent?
 To find Rollie Fingers appearance fees and booking agent details, you can contact the agent, representative or manager through PFP Sports Talent Agency for speaking fee costs and availability.
 PFP Sports Talent Agency can help your company choose the ideal sports personality for your next marketing campaign.
 To hire Rollie Fingers for an appearance, speaking event or endorsement, contact Rollie Fingers's booking agent for more information.